 The fact that the player gained experience playing the game with a full arsenal is a major factor for why it’s so jarring.
 On the other hand, The Wind Waker demonstrates that relegating such a scenario to the beginning of the game doesn’t work either.
 Here, the problem is that the player hasn’t experienced enough of the game to be proficient with its controls just yet.
 This is a major issue when they’re made to play a game in which stealth is not a primary mechanic as though it was.
 Link must avoid any Moblin guards as he makes his way to his lost sword.
 In a manner that wouldn’t seem out of place in an average Metal Gear game, he can hide in barrels to sneak past guards.
 As long as he stops moving whenever they face his direction, he can fool them.

 Generally speaking, unless a game is specifically designed around stealth, sections in which a covert tactic is required tend to be awkward at best.
 The Wind Waker is no exception, as even someone experienced with the series will inevitably get caught multiple times just figuring out where to go next.
-To be fair, there’s isn’t much of a consequence for getting caught; all that happens is Link getting thrown in a cell.
+To be fair, there’s isn’t much of a consequence for getting caught – Link is just thrown back in his cell.
 As Moblins are more known for their brute strength than their perceptiveness, exiting the cell is a mere matter of navigating a conspicuous crawlspace.
 Link is allowed to take weapons he may find along the way, including from defeated enemies so he has a means of defense.
 However, they aren’t nearly versatile as Link’s sword, rendering the advantage moot more often than not.
 What’s worse is that they’re difficult to hold onto for a significant length of time, so you’ll probably end up losing them quite often.

 Once Link perseveres and reaches his sword, he is ambushed by a monster.
 It proves to be no match for the young, brave hero.
 Reaching a larger holding cell, Link is reunited with his sister.
 The celebration is short-lived, as the Helmaroc King swoops in and grabs Link in its beak.
 The titanic bird brings him to a mysterious robed figure.
 Without saying a word, the figure commands his servant to toss Link from the island.
 It complies, and Link is left to be consumed by the endless ocean.